Who we are

 Vicente Ferreira, FULL PROFESSOR

-Ana Escudero is an associate professor at the University of Zaragoza and owner and enologist of Bodegas y Viñedos Ilurce (Alfaro, La Rioja).
+Ana Escudero is a full professor at the University of Zaragoza and owner and enologist of Bodegas y Viñedos Ilurce (Alfaro, La Rioja).
 Belonging to a traditional wine producing family, she has been in contact with wine since her childhood.
 In her scientific career she has specialized in wine aroma analysis with olfactometry and sensory analysis.
 Her main research line is the understanding of the sensory role of the molecules involved in wine aroma.

-Ana Escudero, ASSOCIATE PROFESSOR
+Ana Escudero, FULL PROFESSOR

 An associate professor at the University of Zaragoza, Ricardo López has been working in wine aroma research during the last 20 years.
 His main research interests are focused on the development of new analytical methods for Aroma Chemistry and on the study of new enological additives and vinification routes.